 For technical provisions, only interest rates for maturities up to 20 years are increased (decreased) by 0.5%.
-For technical provisions with maturities longer than 20 years, interest rates converge from the increased (decreased) 20-year rate to a fixed rate derived from the UFR of 3.75%.
+For technical provisions with maturities longer than 20 years, interest rates converge from the increased (decreased) 20-year rate to a fixed rate derived from the UFR (of 3.60% at year-end 2021).
 Liabilities other than the technical provisions are not affected.